 Other Laws Prohibiting Zip Guns

-California Penal Code 16590 is California's statute governing “generally prohibited weapons.”
+Penal Code 16590 PC is the California statute governing “generally prohibited weapons.”
 The statute lists several weapons/objects that are generally prohibited in the State of California.
 Zip guns are one such type of weapon, specifically banned under PC 16590 (z).

 Examples of other prohibited weapons include: